-Okay, so how do I know that this is the perfect trip for people who are penniless?
-Because if I can do it on the tightest budget ever and in desperate need of a holiday, then you can do it too!
+Okay, so how do I know that this is the perfect trip for people who are penniless, in desperate need of a holiday, and need to be in cities where they are surrounded by green?
+Because if I can do it on the tightest budget ever, then you can do it too!

 The last time Mama and I were on a plane together was when I was 2 years old.
 I am now 25.
 That is how little money we had to go on holiday.
 It was, in fact, such a momentous occasion that we asked a stranger to take pictures of us in our seats.
 Incidentally – I can guarantee that the flights to and from Granada (we paid £140 return in June 2016) will be the most expensive part.
 Read on if you want to know all the reasons why Granada is the best place to visit if you’re a bit strapped for cash!

 1. The Writing is on the Wall

 No need for a map in this city – all the directions you’ll need are painted on the walls.
 Keep your eyes peeled for these colourful murals – they often tell you what’s in the area through pictures; a university if there are women reading, or a patisserie for a baker.
 The graffiti in Granada is a work of art in itself – this wall mural of learned women led us to the University of Granada…

 And we nicknamed these ‘The Sunset Rowers’ on the Calle Elvira, who pointed us in the direction of the River Darro, Granada’s only river and my favourite peaceful place in the city.
 Incidentally, this wall mural is by the famous El Niño de las pinturas, who you can read more about here.

 And the best patisserie we found was down an alleyway on the very top of the Sacromonte in the Albaicín – we would never have known it was there if it wasn’t for this painting enticing us in!

 Handy tip: if you buy enough bread and cakes, they throw a few baby ones in for free!